shanehoey/snooey/README.md

 # Snooey Theme

-Snooey - A simple but extensive Jekyll theme that I user accross multiple websites.
+Snooey - A simple but extensive Jekyll theme that I use accross multiple websites.

 **IMPORTANT** - This theme is always under active development, to ensure that I dont break something on your website please always fork this site, and use your own fork as the remote_theme